OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part3_Complementary_and_Alternative_Techniques_to_Controlled_Experiments.md

 - How to model the impact given those Control and Treatment groups.

 #### Interrupted Time Series
-Interrupted Time Series (ITS) is a quasi-experimental design, where you can control the change within your system, but you cannot randomize the Treatment to have a proper Control and Treatment.
-Instead, you use the same population for Control and Treatment, and you vary what the population experiences over time.
+Interrupted Time Series (ITS) is a quasi-experimental design, where you use the same population for Control and Treatment, and you vary what the population experiences over time.
+For example, the effect of police helicopter surveillance on home burglaries was estimated using multiple Treatment interventions In an online setting, a similar example is to understand the impact of online advertising on search-related site visits.
 ![image](/img/its.png)

+Note that sophisticated modeling may be necessary to infer the impact, with an online example of ITS being Bayesian Structural Time Series analysis

-Issues: (1)Time-based effects as the comparisons are made across different points of time,like seasonality, other underlying system changes, Changing back and forth multiple times will help reduce the likelihood of that (2) User experience
+Issues: (1) Time-based effects as the comparisons are made across different points of time,like seasonality, other underlying system changes, Changing back and forth multiple times will help reduce the likelihood of that (2) User experience

 #### Interleaved Experiments
 Interleaved experiment design is a common design used to evaluate ranking algorithm changes, such as in search engines or search at a website .
 In an interleaved experiment, you have two ranking algorithms, X and Y. Algorithm X would show results x 1 , x 2 , … x n in that order, and algorithm Y would show y 1 , y 2 , … y n .
 An interleaved experiment would intersperse results mixed together, e.g. x 1 , y 1 , x 2 , y 2 , … x n , y n with duplicate results removed.